Stencyl/stencylpedia/block-reference/input/keymouse.md

 ![position-block](http://static.stencyl.com/pedia2/blocks/user_input/mouse/Position.png)

-Returns the last known (x,y) position of the [mouse (cursor), mouse press, mouse release].
+Returns the last known (x, y) position of the [mouse (cursor), mouse press, mouse release].
 Before using mouse press/release, first check if the mouse has been pressed or released.

 > On mobile, only mouse press/release are available since there's no concept of a mouse hovering over the screen.